Benefits – BT3

 Benefits – BT3: Anointed musicians and students become filled by the Spirit to overflowing

 Please follow the BLOG Etiquette to stay on topic and pass the moderator’s check.
 Bold, underlined text below = future links to the BLOG pages.

 Confident boldness comes from experiencing “such a hope” that we can’t contain it, and this happens only as we are “beholding the glory of the Lord and being transformed into His image from one degree of glory to another, because this comes from the Lord who is the Spirit” (a).
-Confident boldness isn’t just useful for preaching the logos gospel message, even through evangelistic Christian music, but is actually necessary for coming into God’s presence.
+Confident boldness isn’t just useful for preaching the logos gospel message, even through evangelistic Christian music, but is actually necessary for coming INTO God’s presence as little children.
 However, this can only occur if we have a pistis trusting-relying-faith in Jesus (b).
 But watch out when this happens!
-You cannot stop a person that is Spirit-empowered – they shall actually “conquer by the blood of the Lamb and by the word of their testimony” (c). <Notes> a) 2 Corinthians 3:12, 17-18, b) Ephesians 3:12, c) Revelation 12:11.
+You cannot stop a person that is Spirit-empowered – they shall actually “conquer by the blood of the Lamb and by the logos message (gospel) of their testimony/witness” (c). <Notes> a) 2 Corinthians 3:12, 17-18, b) Ephesians 3:12, c) Revelation 12:11.